Not got a BEng to your name? Not a problem. We explore how to get into engineering without a BEng.

 Hopefully, we’ve offered some reassurance that your engineering dreams haven’t been scuppered by your further education choices.
 Anyone with the passion and commitment to succeed as an engineer can enter this industry – you simply need to know what your preferred sector is and what employers are looking for.

 Ready to start your application?
-Browse our engineering graduate jobs today to take the first step to a career in engineering.
+Browse graduate jobs in Engineering today to take the first step to a career in engineering.